 - The exact date/time you tried to send the message

 - Any failure message you received after sending the message

 If the bounce-back mentions a server blacklist, our team are likely to already be working on the issue and we will provide updates via krystalstatus.co.uk - link opens in a new window

 It is critical that you provide this information for a specific message that failed - without this we cannot determine the exact reason for the message failure.

-If we find any mailbox is being used to send spam, then we will shut down the mailbox (by randomising the password) or we will suspend the cPanel account, depending on the severity of the breech we find.
+If we find any mailbox is being used to send spam, then we will shut down the mailbox (by randomising the password) and/or we may suspend the cPanel account, depending on the severity of the breach we find.

 Problems receiving email

 If your MX records, log in details and ports are correct (you've completed steps 1, 2 & 3) then the next places to look for an issue will be;